-Copyright provides a legal right in the copyright owner to prevent others from doing certain things such as copying and plagiarising the copyright owner’s works without permission from the copyright owner.
+Copyright provides a legal right in the copyright owner to prevent others from doing certain things such as copying and plagiarising all or a substantial part of the copyright owner’s works without permission from the copyright owner.

 Common examples of material or “works” that can be protected through copyright include: designs, music, art, books and films - to name a few.